Geonovum/sospilot/docs/data.rst

 ===============

 This chapter describes all technical aspects related to data within the SOSPilot project.
-The "data" as mentioned here is all related to LML RIVM data, i.e. Dutch Air Quality Data.
+The "data" as mentioned here applied initially to LML RIVM data, i.e. Dutch Air Quality Data.
 In 2015 this setup was also used to handle air quality data from the `Smart Emission (Nijmegen) project <http://www.ru.nl/gpm/onderzoek/research-projects/smart-emission/>`_.
 This is described in a separate chapter: :ref:`smartemission`.

-* obtaining raw source data: measurements, stations etc.
+* obtaining raw source data: observations&measurements (O&M), metadata (stations etc).
-* data transformation (ETL) for various (OWS) services, INSPIRE and E-reporting
+* data transformation (ETL) to target various (OWS) services, INSPIRE, E-reporting and custom services
 * tooling (databases and ETL-tools) for the above

 Source code for data management and ETL can be found in GitHub: https://github.com/Geonovum/sospilot/tree/master/src